Editor’s Note: This post has been updated with new content and links.

 To edit an existing Facebook campaign, ad set, or ad, hover over its name and click on the Edit icon.
 You can also select multiple ad sets or ads and bulk edit them to be even more efficient.

-When editing campaigns in the Ads Manager, you can:
+At the campaign level in the Ads Manager, you can:

 - Edit the campaign’s name